 Given that I’m obsessive compulsive about insurance coverage, the fact that I only spent three full days researching, analyzing, and comparing insurance plans is a feat.

-Given that I’m borderline obsessive compulsive about insurance coverage, it can probably be counted as an achievement that I ‘only’ spent 3 full days researching, analysing and comparing different insurance plans.
-Saving myself (and you) some time for the next time an insurance pulls a stunt like this, I’ve typed up a quick guide on the crucial points of health insurance in Thailand.
+Saving myself—and you—some time for the next time an insurance company pulls a stunt like this, I’ve typed up this guide on the crucial points of health insurance in Thailand.

 - 2 Insurance Options

 - 3.1 Exclusions

 - 3.4 Area of Coverage